jma_logo Welcome to TCC wmo_logo

 Notice: Products have been upgraded from PDF to HTML format starting from the issue of May 2025 for improved accessibility.

-Highlights in January 2026
+Highlights in May 2026

 Climate in Japan (Fig. 1):

-- On the Sea of Japan side of northern/eastern Japan, monthly precipitation amounts were significantly above normal and monthly sunshine durations were below normal.
-Monthly snowfall amounts were significantly above normal on the Sea of Japan side of northern Japan and above normal on the Sea of Japan side of eastern Japan.
-The regions were frequently affected by the winter monsoon and low-pressure systems.
+- Monthly precipitation amounts were below normal in western Japan and on the Pacific side of eastern Japan.
+Monthly sunshine durations were significantly above normal on the Sea of Japan side of eastern/western Japan, and above normal in northern Japan and on the Pacific side of eastern/western Japan.
+The regions were frequently covered by high-pressure systems mainly in the second ten days of the month.

 World Climate: